seanox/aspect-js/manual/en/introduction.md

 </form>
 ```

+The synchronization and the default action of the browser are directly
+influenced by the validation.
+This can use for it four states as return values:
+`true`, `not true`, `text`, `undefined/void`.

 [Learn more](markup.md#validate)

 ### message

-Message is an optional part of [Validation](#validate) and is used for
+Message is an optional part of [Validation](#validate) and is used for text and
-text/error output in case of an unconfirmed validation.
-This requires a
+error output in case of an unconfirmed validation.
+This requires a combination
-combination with the attributes `validate` and `events`.
+with the attributes [validate](#validate) and [events](#events).

 ```html
 <form id="Model" composite>